-GALWAY COUNTY COUNCIL.

-I, Michael CrGrady, intend to apply or planning permission for the construction of a single storey stension at first floor level to the rear of an existing dwelling house it 1 An Leec Lan, Barna, Co Galway, H91 FWSX.
-The Planning Application may be inspected at the offices of the Planning Authority at the Planning Office, Galway County Council.
-County Hall, Prospect Hill, Galway during office and the Planning office of the Planning Authority on the Planning office of the Planning authority on the application may be made in writing to the planning authority on payment of a fee of \$20.00, within the 5 weeks beginning of the date of recent by the authority on the date of recent by the authority on the date of recent by the authority of the application, and GALWAY COUNTY COUNCIL beginning on the date of recept by the authority of the application, and such submissions or observations will be considered by the planning authority in making a decision on the application.
+GALWAY COUNTY COUNCIL, I, Michael CrGrady, intend to apply for planning permission for the construction of a single storay stension at first Boor level to the rear of an existing diveling house et 1 An Leec Lan, Barna, Co Galway, H91 FWSX.
+The Planning Application may be inspecied at the offices of the Planning Authority at the Planning Ortics, Galway County Council.
+County Hall, Prospect Hill, Galway during ortics, Galway County Council.
+County Hall, Prospect Hill, Galway during ortics, Galway County Council.
+County Hall, Prospect Hill, Galway during ortics, Galway County Events and the application and a Galwan submity on the application may be made in writing to the planning submity on payment of a fee of <20 00, writin The 5 weeks authority on the date or creast by the subtority of the application, and exhibition of the date of creast by GALWAY COUNTY COUNCIL beginning on the date of receipt by the authority of the application, and such submissions or observations will be considered by the planning authority in making a decision on the application.
 The planning authority may grant permission subject to or without conditions, or may refuse to grant permission.
 Signed Fergal Bradley & Co.
 Ltd.

-GALWAY COUNTY COUNCIL Ve are applying for full Planni GALWAY COUNTY COUNCIL

-We are applying for full Planning

-Permission on behalf of Jaristh

-Hennelly to construct a dwalling

-house and domestic garage with a

-waste water freatment plant and

-porshing filter and all associated

-ase works at Castischerery, Co.

-Galway This may be inspected or

-purchased at the Planning Office.

-Galway County Council, Prospect

-Hill, Galway between the hours of

-9 00am to 4 00pm Monday to

-Finday A submission or observation.
-Finday A submission or observation in relation to the application may be is resulted to the application may be made in writing to the Planning Authority on payment of #20 within 5 weeks of receipt of the application Signed Padraic Hession & Associates, Consutting Engineers, Unit & Galway Technology Park, Parkmore, Galway
+GALWAY COUNTY COUNCIL GALWAY COUNTY COUNCIL We are applying for full Planning Permission on behall of jaristh Hennelly to construct a dwaling house and domestic garage with a wasse water treatment plant and polishing filter and all asaccisted are works at Castilicchevy.
+Co.
+Galway This may be inspected or purchased at the Planning Office.
+Calway County Council, Prospect Hill, Galway Detween the hours of 9 00am to 4 00pm Monday to Priday A submission or observation Finday: A submission or observation in relation to the application may be In reason to the explication may be made in writing to the Planning Authority on payment of #20 within 5 weeks of recept of the application Signed Padrac Hession & Associates, Consulting Engineers, Unit & Galway Technology Park, Parkmora, Galway

-GALWAY COUNTY COUNCIL Gearoid and Louse Garvey are to apply to Galvay County Council for pleaning permission for the construction of a single storey ratial building pharmacy with consultation room (total floor size carca 200spm), with associated lagnage, and sorivines at the set adjacent to Literatew Medical Centre, Cregos Road, Glenarmaddy Co.
-Galway A Natura Impost Statement (INS) will be submitted to the planning authority with the application.
-The Planning application may be inspected or purchased as a lean of the caceading the reasonable cost of inspecied or purchased at a fee not exceeding the reasonable cost of making a copy, at the offices of the Planning Authority at the Planning Office.
-Galvey County 168 Prospect Hall Galvey during office hours of 9 004m to 4 00pm Manday to Frids y (Wedvesday 10 004m to 4 00pm).
-A submission or observation in relation to the application may be made in writing to the planning relation to the application may be made in writing to the planning authority on payment of the prescribed fee (£20.00) within the period of 5 weeks beginning on the date of recept by the suthority of the application.
+GALWAY COUNTY COUNCIL Gearoid and Louse Garvey are to apply to Galvey County Council tor planning permission for the construction of a single storey ratal biology planning with consultation room (total floor size and 200epm), with essociated lagnage Indiscaping, site works and services at the sde solacient to Listeview Medical Centre, Cregs Road, Glenaminddy Co.
+Galvey A Natura Impedication The planning application may be inspecied or purchased sit a lee not accessing the responsed solation.
+Inspecied or purchased it a fee not exceeding the reasonable cost of making a copy, at the officies of the Planning Authority at the Planning Office.
+Galvesy County Council, County Hell Prospect Hill Galvey during office hours of 9 00am to 4 00pm Meindlay.
+Tee Friday (Wednesday 10 00am to 4 00pm) A submission or observation in relation to the application may be made in writing to the blanning relation to the application may be made in writing to the planning authority on payment of the preacribed fee (<20.00) within the period of 5 weeks beginning on the date of recept by the suthority of the application.